17 Best Things To Do in Florence

 Nevada in Florence| ©Sara

 After taking note of all that awaits you in this wonderful Italian city, you're probably wondering when is the best time to visit.
 The most popular time is summer, but there is also plenty to do in Florence in winter and even more so if your visit to Florence coincides with Christmas.
-In terms of the months of the year, February, March, August, September, October, November and December are the most popular months for tourists.
+In terms of months of the year, travelling to Florence in February, March, August, September, October, November and December are the most popular choices for tourists.

 How many days does it take to see Florence?